 Installation

-using npm (Node Package Manager), which comes with Node.js.
-If you don’t have Node.js and npm installed, please visit nodejs.org to download and install them first (Node.js version 20.x or higher is recommended for docmd
+You can install docmd using npm (Node Package Manager), which comes with Node.js.
+If you don’t have Node.js and npm installed, please visit nodejs.org to download and install them first (Node.js version 22.x or higher is required for docmd).

 Global Installation (Recommended for CLI Use)

-as a command-line tool across multiple projects, global installation is the most convenient method.
+For using docmd as a command-line tool across multiple projects, global installation is the most convenient method.

 Open your terminal or command prompt and run: